CPaucar10/penalty-kick-ML/README.md

 ## Datasets

-The dataset that was used for my project was the **no_power_penalty_kick_new_features.csv** dataset, but this dataset was actually formed from 2 Kaggle Datasets
+The dataset that was used for my project was the **no_power_penalty_kick_new_features.csv** dataset, but this dataset was actually formed from a mixture of Kaggle Datasets and my own dataset.

+The datasets are as follows...

+- **England Premier League Penalty Kicks 2016-2017:**https://www.kaggle.com/code/apopov41/exploring-epl-penalty-kicks-dataset